View on GitHub

 Target audience

-This training is for you if you want to develop software that can run on CPUs, GPUs, and other accelerators.
+This training is for you if you write C++ software and want to understand how Kokkos can help target CPUs, GPUs, and other accelerators without rewriting the core algorithm for each backend.

 Prerequisites